The Best Fly-Fishing Rods in the Industry

 Our affordable Encounter fly rod outfits are armed with high-grade components perfect for new anglers, and for seasoned anglers looking for a bargain on a spare.
 The Encounter fly rod outfit comes equipped with a large arbor Encounter reel, weight-forward floating fly line, backing, and leader.

-Our fly rod selector tool can help refine your search to specific rods of the right series, weight, and length, based on your fishing environment, target species, fly box, and other variables that are important to you.
+Our fly rod selector tool can help narrow your search to specific rods of the right series, weight, and length, based on your fishing environment, target species, fly box, and other variables that are important to you.

 We take great pride in outfitting fly fishermen and women around the globe, as we have for well over a century.
 Our goal remains the same as it was in the beginning—providing a superior collection of quality fly rods at reasonable prices for the discerning angler.